MicrosoftDocs/WSL/WSL/compare-versions.md

       ```

 > [!NOTE]
-> In general do not modify, move, or access the WSL related files located inside of your AppData folder using Windows tools or editors.
+> We recommend that you do not modify, move, or access the WSL related files located inside of your AppData folder using Windows tools or editors.
 Doing so could cause your Linux distribution to become corrupted.
+If you would like to access your Linux files from Windows that is possible via the path `\\wsl$\<distroName>\`.
+To learn more, see the blog post: [Accessing Linux files from Windows](https://devblogs.microsoft.com/commandline/whats-new-for-wsl-in-windows-10-version-1903/#accessing-linux-files-from-windows).